 2. Glamping resort at Under Canvas Zion

-Nestled amid the famous red rocks of Zion National Park is a glamorous new camp resort where luxury meets adventures.
+Nestled amid the famous red rocks of Zion National Park is a glamorous camp resort, Under Canvas, where luxury meets adventures.

 3. Airstreams at Shooting Star RV Resort